zakagan/DoomsdayCalc/README.md

 This project implements John Conway's Doomsday algorithm to find the day of the week for user provided dates.
 Dates are parsed from the command line using the getopt standard, with several options for entering dates.
 When multiple dates are provided the number of days between dates is reported.

-I started with some code from [this old page on code project](https://www.codeproject.com/articles/2501/any-day-of-the-week-using-the-doomsday-rule).
+I started with some basic code from [a 2002 page on Code Project](https://www.codeproject.com/articles/2501/any-day-of-the-week-using-the-doomsday-rule).
 I noticed some issues and decided to build a more complete version of what orginal author Paul J. Weiss uploaded.
 No built-in date or time libraries have been used.
 The programming behind this project is broken into two main parts:

 1. Parsing and organizing user provided date formats